featherbear/OnCue/README.md

 <a href="http://featherbear.navhaxs.au.eu.org"><img src="/documentation/graphics/banner.png" height="160px"/></a> by **[featherbear](http://featherbear.navhaxs.au.eu.org)**

-OnCue Projector is an easy to use multimedia presentation wrapper to facilitate the seamless playback of sequential content
+OnCue Projector is an easy to use multimedia presentation wrapper to facilitate the seamless playback of sequential content.
+Windows only btw.

 ## Downloads
 Version: 0.0.0.1-alpha